Programme

 Wiener Philharmoniker

 There is perhaps no other musical ensemble more closely associated with the history and tradition of European classical music than the Vienna Philharmonic.
-In the course of the past 180 years, this orchestra has experienced and influenced the course of musical history around the world.
+In the course of more than 180 years, this orchestra has experienced and influenced the course of musical history around the world.
 Even to this day, prominent soloists and conductors refer to the unique "Viennese Sound" as the outstanding quality that sets it apart from other orchestras.

 Another unique feature of this democratic structure is that the orchestra itself is solely responsible for the organization of concerts and the selection of repertoire, as well as the engaging of conductors and soloists.
-In 1860, the Subscription Concert Series was introduced, for which one conductor was engaged for an entire season.
+In 1860, the Subscription Concert series was introduced, for which one conductor was engaged for an entire season.
 These concerts formed a solid artistic and economic basis that remains in place to this day.
 Beginning in 1933, the orchestra adapted a system of guest conductors, which promotes a wide spectrum of artistic encounters with the most prominent conductors of each generation.

 The Vienna Philharmonic has made it its mission to communicate the humanitarian message of music into the daily lives and consciousness of its listeners.
 From the beginning, the orchestra has displayed a strong social consciousness, characterized by a commitment to individuals in need and the fostering of young musicians.
-Since 1999, an annual donation from the proceeds from the New Year's Concert has gone to diverse humanitarian organizations.
-In response to the Tsunami catastrophe in 2011, the Vienna Philharmonic and Suntory Music Aid Fund was founded.

 The orchestra has been the recipient of numerous prizes and awards.
 Since 2008, it has been supported by its exclusive sponsor ROLEX.